openstack/monasca-agent/docs/Plugins.md

 A YAML file (cert_check.yaml) contains the list of urls to check.
 It also contains

-The configuration of the certicate expiration check is done in YAML, and consists of two keys:
+The configuration of the certificate expiration check is done in YAML, and consists of two keys:

 * init_config
 * instances